floydnant/floyd-cli/rEadMe.md

 Manipulate the `package.json`:

--   Add/Remove scripts
 -   Increment the version
--   Actually that'll be it, do you have more ideas?
-Hit me up!
+-   Actually that'll be it, since everything else is already possible with the npm cli.

 # TODO